-42.1.1The umpires shall act upon any unacceptable conduct.
-Four Levels of offence and the corresponding actions by the umpires are identified as Level 1, Level 2, Level 3 and Level 4 offences in 42.2 to 42.5.

-42.1.2If either umpire considers that the conduct of a player, at any time during the match, is unacceptable, the umpire concerned shall call and signal Dead ball.
-This call may be delayed until the umpire is satisfied that it will not disadvantage the non-offending side.

-42.1.3The umpire concerned shall report the matter to the other umpire and together they shall decide whether misconduct has occurred.
-If so, they shall determine into which of the Levels the conduct falls, as set out in 42.2 to 42.5 below, and then apply the related sanctions.

-42.1.4For each Level 1 to 4, if the offence is by a batsman, the umpires shall summon the offending player's captain to the field.
-Solely for the purpose of this Law, the batsman at the wicket may not deputies for their captain.
-42.1.5For each Level 1 to 4, -Playing time shall be counted as lost from the call of Time to the call of Play, excluding intervals (Law 11) and suspensions of play (Law 2.8).-the time for close of play on that day shall be extended by this length of time.-if applicable.
+- 42.1.1 The umpires shall act upon any unacceptable conduct.
+Four Levels of offence and the corresponding actions by the umpires are identified as Level 1, Level 2, Level 3 and Level 4 offences in 42.2 to 42.5. - 42.1.2 If either umpire considers that the conduct of a player, at any time during the match, is unacceptable, the umpire concerned shall call and signal Dead ball.
+This call may be delayed until the umpire is satisfied that it will not disadvantage the non-offending side. - 42.1.3 The umpire concerned shall report the matter to the other umpire and together they shall decide whether misconduct has occurred.
+If so, they shall determine into which of the Levels the conduct falls, as set out in 42.2 to 42.5 below, and then apply the related sanctions. - 42.1.4 For each Level 1 to 4, if the offence is by a batsman, the umpires shall summon the offending player's captain to the field.
+Solely for the purpose of this Law, the batsman at the wicket may not deputies for their captain. - 42.1.5 For each Level 1 to 4, -Playing time shall be counted as lost from the call of Time to the call of Play, excluding intervals (Law 11) and suspensions of play (Law 2.8). the time for close of play on that day shall be extended by this length of time. if applicable, no overs shall be deducted during the last hour of the match solely on account of this time.